edkempe/Marian/docs/adr/README.md

 ADRs can have the following statuses:
 - Proposed: Under discussion
 - Accepted: Approved and in use
+- Under Review: Being evaluated
 - Deprecated: No longer in use
 - Superseded: Replaced by a newer decision

+## Notes

+- ADR 0000 defines the foundational hub-and-spoke architecture of Jexi, establishing how the main assistant coordinates with specialized subsystems.
+All other architectural decisions build upon this foundation.

+- ADR 0004 currently has two implementations being evaluated:
+  1. Configuration-based schema definitions using YAML
+  2. Schema constants in shared library
+  Both approaches are documented while under review.

+- ADR 0006 builds directly on ADR 0000, defining how the hub-and-spoke components communicate.